 Jobscan

-Instead of suggesting industry-specific skills, Jobscan analyzes the company’s job description and highlights key skills that should be included in your resume.
-This information is found in the “Match Report”, which is generated when you upload your resume and compare it against a job listing
+Instead of suggesting industry-specific skills, it analyzes the company's job description and highlights the key skills your resume should include.
+You'll find this in the "Match Report," generated when you upload your resume and compare it against a listing.

-- A comparison of hard and soft skills, showing how many times a skill appears in the job description versus how often it’s included in your resume.
+- A comparison of hard and soft skills, including how often each skill appears in the job description versus your resume.

-- Highlighted skill analysis that categorizes skills from your resume and job description as matches (green), variations (yellow), or missing (red).
+- A highlighted skill analysis that categorizes skills as matches (green), variations (yellow), or missing (red).

 Resume keyword scanner

 Adding keywords from the job description is crucial for optimizing your resume.
-Both platforms work by uploading the company job description, but the entire process isn’t quite the same.
+Both platforms start the same way, by taking the company's job description and returning a report, but the process diverges from there.

 Rezi